michaeltran/React-Burger-Builder/README.md

-# Based on the React tutorial on Udemy by Maximilian Schwarzmüller
+# Burger Builder Application Built with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).